Background Image for Header:

 Will boys and girls stay in separate camps?

 Yes, boys and girls will stay in separate areas of camps, as well as in separate tents.
 Our supportive network of teachers, leaders, and facilitators will also stay in gender-designated campgrounds and will ensure that rules regarding sleeping arrangements are strictly enforced.

 Will my child be placed in groups with their closest friends?

 We understand your child may want to stay with friends while overnight camping and during activities, so we will make efforts to accommodate their wishes.
 However, our experience and research prove that some of the most lasting relationships occur when children reach “out of their comfort zone” and begin to form new friendships.
 Part of our mission is to facilitate building new friendships, so expect that your child will be doing activities with new friends as well.

 Where will my child take care of personal needs?

 There are several bathhouses with restrooms, flushing toilets, and private showers in each campsite.
-Adequate time will be given for your child to take care of their personal needs while at the campsite as well as during various activities throughout the Summit Bechtel Reserve.
+Adequate time will be given for your child to take care of their personal needs while at the campsite as well as during various activities throughout their day.

 What outdoor areas or environments will my child engage with while they are there?